SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Eggs) “When the red cement floor [to the Ayemenem House] was laid, the egg whites from nearly nine hundred eggs went into it.
 It took a high polish.”
 CF => CF egg whites as polishing the ground floor of house
 - (Eggs) “War could have been the stallion that he rode, part of, if not all, the way to the Legislative Assembly, whereas victory left him no better off than when he started out.
 He broke the eggs but burned the omelette.”
 CG => CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory
 - (Bubbles) “Rahel ignored her and blew an inadvertent spit bubble.
 Ammu hated them blowing spit bubbles.
 She said it reminded her of Babà.
 Their father.
 She said that he used to blow spit bubbles and shiver his leg.
 According to Ammu, only clerks behaved like that, not aristocrats.”
 CH => CH spit bubbles reminds Ammu of the twins' degenerate father
 - (Bubbles) “Blowing through the straw (while his other hand moved), Estha blew bubbles into the bottle.
 Stickysweet lemon bubbles of the drink he couldn’t drink.”
-C
+CI => CI abuser's drink
 - (Bubbles) “So once again, in the space of two weeks, bottled Fear for Estha.
 Chilled.
 Fizzed.
 Sometimes Things went worse with Coke.
 The fizz went up his nose.
 He burped.
 Rahel giggled.
 She blew through her straw till the drink bubbled over onto her dress.
 All over the floor.”